 Can you exercise when you have your period?

-The answer is yes, girls can train during their period.
-Lutein and estrogen production decreases during menstruation, making the body prone to edema, lower abdominal pain, poor skin tone, diarrhea, irritability and other symptoms.
+The answer is yes, girls can exercise during their period.
+However, it’s important to keep in mind that lutein and estrogen production decreases during menstruation, which can make the body more prone to certain symptoms such as edema, lower abdominal pain, poor skin tone, diarrhea, and irritability.

 The answer is yes, girls can train during their physiological period, but how to arrange suitable training?